kabads/kabads.github.io/content/tech/2026-05-24-battleships-go-learning.md

 ## panic: invalid argument to IntN

-`rand.IntN` panics if passed a value of `0` or less.
-This happens when a search window collapses — `xmax - xmin` becomes zero or negative.
-The root cause is usually incorrect window-narrowing logic that grows the window instead of shrinking it, or shrinks it past the target.

 I rarely started to get a panic with `rand.IntN(n)` calls.
 This is because `xmin - xmax` was giving zero.
 You cannot pass this in to the random function as it will panic.
 This was caused by the window narrowing logic being incorrect, and the window expanding rather than contracting.
 I fixed this by ensuring that when the target is above/right of the guess, I raise the lower bound (`xmin = xguess + 1`), and when the target is below/left of the guess, I lower the upper bound (`xmax = xguess`).
 This is nothing to do with Go itself, but I wanted to recognise this logic for the future.

 ---